theol0403/7842B-Journal/_posts/programming/21-04-3-v3-skills.md

 <!-- prettier-ignore-end -->

 Previously, our routine was only designed to score a maximum of 122 points (out of 126), purposefully excluding 4 of the balls.
-It looked something like this:

 We are only slightly under time, so in order to get the last 4 balls, something needs to be different.
 Simply modifying the current routine to grab the last 4